Authorities searching for suspect in shooting deaths of 8 people over 2 days in suburban Chicago

-CHICAGO — (AP) — A man shot and killed 8 people at three locations since Sunday in the Chicago suburbs and remains loose, Illinois authorities said Monday.
+CHICAGO — (AP) — A man shot and killed 8 people at three locations in the Chicago suburbs and remains loose, authorities said Monday, while neighbors were left on edge as the hunt for the suspect continued.

-Police in the city of Joliet and Will County said they did not know of a motive for the killings, but said the man knew the victims.
+Police in Will County and the city of Joliet said they did not know of a motive for the killings, but said the suspect, 23-year-old Romeo Nance, knew the victims.
 The FBI's fugitive task force was assisting local police in the search for the suspect, Joliet Police Chief William Evans said.

 The victims were found Sunday and Monday at three separate locations, authorities told reporters Monday evening, several hours after warning on social media that the man should be considered “armed and dangerous.”